jcvignoli/imdb-link-transformer/README.txt

 = Fine tuning: =

-1. The files inc/imdb-movie.inc.php, popup.php, imdb_movie.php and imdb_person.php could be modified to match your theme; check also /css/imdb.css if you want to customize default theme.
+1. The files inc/imdb-movie.inc.php, popup.php, imdb_movie.php and imdb_person.php can be edited to match your theme; check also /css/imdb.css if you want to customize default theme.
 2. A (front) page can be created to include all you movies' related messages.
-Have a look there : [personal critics page](https://www.jcvignoli.com/blog/critiques "Lost highway critics page").
+Have a look there : [personal critics page](https://www.jcvignoli.com/blog/critiques-de-cinema "Lost highway's movies reviews").
-3. If your language is not included... translate .po file (inside /lang directory) to yours!
-And [send it to me](https://www.jcvignoli.com/blog/imdb-link-transformer-wordpress-plugin "IMDb link transformer home"), of course, thus many people would enjoy IMDb in a new language.
+3. If your language is not available, translate the .po file (located in the folder /lang of the plugin) to your language.
+Then [send it to me](https://www.jcvignoli.com/blog/en/imdb-link-transformer-wordpress-plugin "IMDb link transformer home").

 = Advanced =

 1. If you are **not interested in having links opening popup windows** but look only for informations displayed (both in widget and posts), look for "widget options / Remove popup links?" and switch the option to "yes".
 There will be no more links opening a popup (both in widget and posts).
 2. You may use imdb_call_external() function for externals calls to imdb functions.
 Have a look to help section (Inside post part)
-3. Would you like to display automatically a widget in accordance with your post title?
-Just turn on "Widget/Inside post Options -> Misc ->Auto widget" option.
-Especially useful for blogs focusing on movies, where every post is related to cinema.
+3. Would you like to display automatically a widget according to the title of your post?
+Just switch on the "Widget/Inside post" option in "Options -> Misc ->Auto widget" admin area.
+Usefull for blogs dedicated to sharing movie reviews.
-4. You are an expert in tags and categories.
-And using movie details as taxonomy (sort of tags) has always been your greatest dream.
-IMDb link transformer will make you happy !
-Use taxonomy; check plugin's help to figure out how to.
+4. IMDb link transformer can create automatically tags and related tags' links according to the movies available in your webpage.
+Check plugin's help to figure out how to.

 == Screenshots ==